RoWSaF Strategy 2015

-The new RoWSaF Strategy has been published, which will help take our latest ambitions forward with pace and secure further safety improvements for road workers.
-The new strategy introduces a number of new priority topic areas.
+The RoWSaF strategy was published with the aim of taking our latest ambitions forward with a pace and to secure further safety improvements for road workers.
+The 2015 strategy introduces a number of priority topic areas:

-Members are drawn from UK roads administrations, enforcement agencies, contractors, designers and their associations and are representative of the following organisations:
+Members are drawn from UK National Road Authorities, enforcement agencies, scheme designers, contractors, and their associations and are representative of the following organisations:

 Membership also includes representatives of leading contractors and designers.

-The average fatality rate for those maintaining our road network is one of the highest amongst employment sectors.
-Over the past ten years 13 road workers* were killed whilst working on motorways and major A roads in England.
+The average fatality rate for those working on the Highways England road network is one of the highest amongst all employment sectors in the UK.
+Over the past ten years, 13 service provider workers and 2 Highways England traffic officers* were killed while working on motorways and major A roads in England.

 The motorway: life in the fast lane